 Beautiful blue to lavender nodules of blue chalcedony come also from Sumatra and West Java, in Indonesia.

 Some attractive and rare blue chalcedony nodules come from Ellensburg, in central Washington.
-The material is often referred to as “Ellensburg Blue agate”.
+The material is often referred to as “Ellensburg Blue agate.”
 It is all found on private property.
 A collection is housed at the Kittitas County Historical Society and Museum, located downtown.
-Ellensburg Blue chalcedony ranges from light sky blue to cornflower blue (http://blueagates.com/id1.html).

 Blue Lace agate ranges from light to medium blue, and exhibits pronounced bands with intricate, lacey, white patterns.
 It is only found in the Kalahari Desert in Namibia.
 Fine druzy blue chalcedony from Turkey and Malawi is a light-blue material that occurs mostly as thin, flat crusts, with very fine mineral crystallization.
 It has usually been cleaned somewhat at the mine or by the dealer.

-The allure of the druzy materials is in two major features: the preservation of the natural mineral surface, which appeals to a wide variety of customers, and the ease of carving, as the carver has often only to deal with the girdle and bottom surfaces.
+The allure of the druzy materials is in two major features.
+One is the preservation of the natural mineral surface, which appeals to a wide variety of customer.
+Two is the ease of carving, as the carver has often only to deal with the girdle and bottom surfaces.
 Usually, the bottom layer of the druse has a very finely pitted surface that can be left untouched, while at other times it may be uneven and in need of sanding.
 Sometimes, the druzy surface is on both sides of the material, and the decision of which side to use as the top of the carving rests with the lapidary.

 Botryoidal blue chalcedony is similar to fine druzy chalcedony, as it also occurs in crusts.
 Instead of tiny crystals, the surface is smooth and glossy, with a botryoidal (grapelike), or bubbly, appearance.
 Sometimes, small angular crystal formations appear on top of the “bubbles” or blobs.
 Botryoidal blue chalcedony comes from Turkey, as well as from Malawi in Africa, and Sumatra, Indonesia, and Washington state.

 Gem artist Will Johnson, of Premier Gem Design and Glyptic Concepts, has masterfully cut all types of blue chalcedony.
-He describes an unusual internal billowing effect in botryoidal blue chalcedony as the “turtle-back” effect: a bumpy interior that is magnified when the stone is cut and polished (www.glypticconcepts.com/turtleback.html).
+He describes an unusual internal billowing effect in botryoidal blue chalcedony as the “turtle-back” effect: a bumpy interior that is magnified when the stone is cut and polished.

 Distinct In Appearance

-Chrysocolla in quartz, also known as gem chrysocolla and chrysocolla in chalcedony, is, as the name suggests, quartz or chalcedony that has been penetrated by veins of the bright blue-green copper mineral chrysocolla, giving it a similar appearance to turquoise.
-The best variety is known in the trade as “gem silica”, which is solid, hard, compact, and highly translucent.
+Chrysocolla in quartz is quartz or chalcedony that has been penetrated by veins of the bright blue-green copper mineral chrysocolla, giving it a similar appearance to turquoise.
+The best variety is known in the trade as “gem silica” which is solid, hard, compact and highly translucent.
 Completely saturated with chrysocolla, it displays a bright, electric-blue color, and sometimes has small, very fine druzy pockets that sparkle and make stunning carvings and free-form cabs.

 Although chrysocolla in quartz is a type of “blue” chalcedony, the term “blue chalcedony” is only applied to the solid-colored material described earlier.

 Holley blue chalcedony (also spelled Holly) from western Oregon is found near Holley, just four miles southwest of the town of Sweet Home (Linn County), near the Calapooia River.
 The color ranges from a deep blue to a lavender blue.
 Holley blue chalcedony may also have fine, lacey, white bands and fortification patterns.
-Due to the banding, the material is also known as Holley Blue agate.
-This material is held in very high esteem by carvers for its distinct color and uniformity.
+The material is also known as Holley Blue agate.
 Sometimes, it comes with an outer layer of rhyolite.